diversenok/Powercfg/Readme.md

 #### PowerRequestCreate

 This information class captures the provided diagnostic reason and creates a PowerRequest kernel object, returning an exclusive handle.
 The reason can either be a simple message or a localized string resource in a DLL (for which you can also supply parameters).
 The request is logically assigned to the current process and is not active by default.
-A documented function [with the same name](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-powercreaterequest) exposes the full functionality of this info class.
+A documented function [with a similar name](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-powercreaterequest) exposes the full functionality of this info class.

 #### PlmPowerRequestCreate